The name of the remote access server did not resolve

 Step 3.
 Then you can see you successfully logged in to AnyViewer.
 Your device will automatically be assigned to the account you've logged in to.

 Step 4.
 Log in to the same AnyViewer account on the two devices, then you can achieve a direct connection by clicking Remote control to achieve unattended remote access.

 Part 2.
 Two more connection methods of AnyViewer

 If you do not want to log in to the same account on the two devices for any reason, we also provide you with other two connection methods.
 But you should note that you're unable to transfer files between computers using these two connection methods, as this is a function for logged-in users.

 Step 1.
 On the host computer, click on Setting and then Recipient.
 Tick the third option.
 Then set the security code you want in the box.
 Then click OK to finish the set-up process.

 Step 2.
 On the client computer, enter the device ID of the host computer.
 After entering the device ID, you’ll be given two options.

 Option 1: You can send a control request; then the host computer will receive a pop-up request.
 People sitting in front of the host computer could either allow it or deny it.

 Option 2: You could also input a security code of your home PC to achieve remote assistance directly.
 You can either input a permanent security code or a temporary security code.

-If you happen to encounter “The remote connection was not made because the name of the remote access server did not resolve” problem, you can try the 7 methods mentioned in this article.
+If you happen to encounter a "The remote connection was not made because the name of the remote access server did not resolve" problem, you can try the 7 methods mentioned in this article.
 If none of the above methods can fix this error, how to realize remote control when the two computers are in different network environments?
 Try AnyViewer, free third-party remote control software which allows you to control any PC remotely.